resurfaceio/logger-python/README.md

 ## Dependencies

-Requires Python 3.x.
+Requires Python 3.5 or higher.
 No other dependencies to conflict with your app.

 <a name="installing_with_pip"/>